mwerezak/sphinx-lang/README.md

-An intepreter for a simple dynamic language inspired by Lua and Python, see ``syntax_examples.rlo``.
+An intepreter for a dynamic language inspired by Lua and Python, see ``syntax_examples.sph``.

 Mainly a learning project, this is heavily WIP.

-It does include an extensible rule-based lexing engine written in Rust.

-I am using a grammar file to document the language, however the goal is to write the parser myself, in Rust.
+# Sphinx

+Welcome to the Sphinx programming language!
+Sphinx is (or will be) a dynamically typed programming language that is heavily inspired by Lua and Python, and implemented entirely in Rust!

+The goal is to eventually have a (dynamic) structurally typed programming language that also includes static type checking using type annotations and inference (in the same vein as PyType).
+However, for the time being the main focus is on just getting the language up and running.

+The plan is first - an interpreter, then compilation to bytecode and a VM - then static analysis during the bytecode compilation step.